leenasohail/PhysiGym/README.md

 [Gymnasium](https://gymnasium.farama.org/main/) is the API standard for reinforcement learning, written in [Python](https://en.wikipedia.org/wiki/Python_(programming_language)).

-The Python-based physigym module presented here was written on top of the python_with_physicell [embedding](https://github.com/elmbeech/physicellembedding) module, which makes it possible to interact with PhysiCell models in the Python language.
+The Python-based physigym module presented here was written on top of the python_with_physicell extend module from the [physicellembedding](https://github.com/elmbeech/physicellembedding) project, which makes it possible to extend the python interpreter to interact with PhysiCell models in the Python language.

-Both, physigym and embedding, are PhysiCell custom_modules.
+Both, physigym and extend, are PhysiCell custom_modules.

 Walking through the [tutorial](https://github.com/Dante-Berth/PhysiGym/blob/main/man/TUTORIAL_physigym.md), you will gain the understanding needed to tackle more complex PhysiCell-based reinforcement learning projects.
 You will set up a very basic template model that can figure as a starting point for your own project.

 **Limitations:** Because of the way how PhysiCell is implemented and run, it is not possible to generate more than one PhysiCell Gymnasium environment per runtime.
-A runtime warning will be thrown if you try to do so!
+A runtime warning will be thrown if you try to do so.

 May the force be with you!